 The Crystal Form Consortium

-The Crystal Form Consortium brings together development chemists from leading companies in industry, with software, database and research experts at the CCDC.
+The Crystal Form Consortium, or CFC, brings together development chemists from leading companies in industry, with software, database and research experts at the CCDC.
 Currently, the consortium has 12 member organisations spanning from major pharmaceutical companies around the world.

 Together the members are working to leverage the vast wealth of structural knowledge in the CSD together with the expertise of solid-state scientists, to provide structural informatics tools and approaches for the rational design of the solid form.